 Food is a major factor in anyone’s personal wellness journey.
 In truth, it’s probably my favourite factor too!
 However, there are some equally important areas on this journey that often get overlooked, that can have a huge impact on the health of our immune system, gut, hormonal balance and our healing process itself.

-Food alone is not enough, however the powerful combination of food and lifestyle is the key, whether you’re dealing with a chronic illness or not.
+Food alone is not enough, however the powerful combination of food and lifestyle can work wonders, whether you’re dealing with a chronic illness or not.

 Sleep | For good health, adequate quality sleep is a must!
 Getting enough sleep isn’t just about preventing inflammation, it’s also about repairing the body and supporting the immune system.
 Our mind and body need sleep to function optimally, and inadequate sleep will also have a profound effect on our hunger hormones and metabolism.
 So how much sleep do we need?
 There is no clear answer unfortunately, however consensus says healthy adults need 7-10 hours of sleep per night.
 If you are healing from an autoimmune disease - you may need more (say 9 to 10 hours), or even more than that!
 Establishing your own sleep routine can be a great first step (even a second and third step).
 See more on this subject here.